 Arthritis pain can ruin your sleep and sleep problems can make your pain worse.
 Learn how arthritis pain affects your sleep and what you can do about it.

 Many people blame their restless nights on arthritis pain.
 But research finds that the relationship actually works both ways — poor sleep can make your joint pain worse, and even increase the likelihood that you may become disabled or depressed.

 “Patients often attribute sleep problems to pain.
-While pain can certainly contribute to sleep problems, the more we learn about sleep, pain and inflammation, the more we find the relationships are likely to be multidirectional,” says Yvonne Lee, MD, Assistant Professor of Medicine at Brigham and Women's Hospital in Boston.
-Which problem starts first is different for different people – but once one of these issues occurs, they lead to the others and can come full circle.
+While pain can certainly contribute to sleep problems, the more we learn about sleep, pain and inflammation, the more we find the relationships are likely to be multidirectional,” says Yvonne Lee, MD, a rheumatologist at Northwestern Medicine in Chicago.
+Which problem starts first is different for different people — but once one of these issues occurs, they lead to the others and can come full circle.

 Poor Sleep, Pain, Disability and Depression